Opioid Toxicity

 Activation of opioid receptors results in inhibition of synaptic neurotransmission in the central nervous system (CNS) and peripheral nervous system (PNS).
 Opioids bind to and enhance neurotransmission at three major classes of opioid receptors.
 It is also recognized that several poorly defined classes of opioid receptors exist, with relatively minor effects.

-The physiological effects of opioids are mediated principally through mu and kappa receptors in the CNS and periphery.
-Mu receptor effects include analgesia, euphoria, respiratory depression, and miosis.
+The physiologic effects of opioids are mediated principally through mu and kappa receptors in the CNS and periphery.
+Mu receptor effects include analgesia, euphoria, respiratory depression, and miosis (pupillary constriction).
 Kappa receptor effects include analgesia, miosis, respiratory depression, and sedation.

 Two other opiate receptors that mediate the effects of certain opiates include sigma and delta sites.
 Sigma receptors mediate dysphoria, hallucinations, and psychosis; delta receptor agonism results in euphoria, analgesia, and seizures.
 The opiate antagonists (eg, naloxone, nalmefene, naltrexone) antagonize the effects at all four opiate receptors.